 For those of you using standards in your work, these have to be cited and referenced just like any other source you use.
-In this post we’ll look briefly at how to do both.
+In this post we’ll look briefly at how to do both in the Author-date style of referencing.

 First your reference.
 The bibliographic details you need to reference a standard are as follows: